ChatGPT Is TikTok’s Latest Virtual Stylist

 @justbecauseitspretty @stevemadden ballet flats styled by CHAT GBT and I’m obsessed with the final result 🤯🤯 #stevemaddenshoes #SMSQUAD #SM #stevemadden #balletflatoutfits #stylingballetflats #chatgbt #chatgbthacks ♬ original sound - Rachel Schwab 💖

-For her experiment, which she shared on TikTok, Schwab asked ChatGPT: “How would I style ballet flats in NYC?”
-The AI responded in a detailed, bulleted answer that included tips like “opt for jeans” and “add a statement piece” to match New York City’s “bold and eclectic fashion.”
+For her experiment, which she shared on TikTok, Schwab asked ChatGPT: “How would I style ballet flats in my city?”
+The AI responded in a detailed, bulleted answer that included tips like “opt for jeans” and “add a statement piece” to match her city's “bold and eclectic fashion.”
 “I really wanted to see if it could get me an actual result, like a good outfit,” she remembers, “and I was wildly surprised.”
 Schwab ended up with a comfortable, yet stylish outfit that featured a striped sweater, blue jeans, black ballet flats, and a puffer jacket.
 It may seem like a basic outfit, but Schwab says it got “to a tee” what she needed that day.

 Advertisement